 These godly parenting principles are not intended to be a formula.
 They can apply across more than one parenting style.
 In fact, I’d recommend testing any “biblical parenting styles” against these principles.
 Do they reflect Jesus life – what he said, did, and how he did it?

 One of the benefits of raising a godly family, is that making Christ the model, takes the pressure off of you to be a perfect parent.
 Instead, you can show them that you too need to rely on his perfection rather than our own.

-This is how I modeled my parenting Bible studies – after Christ.
+My parenting Bible studies are modeled after the life of Christ.
 Again there, it’s not about formulas, but about following in the patterns of Jesus."If we teach our children that Christ is the model, rather than ourselves, it takes the pressure off of us to be perfect parents." #ChristianParenting Click To Tweet

 I am not the way.
 Honestly, I don’t always know exactly what’s right for each of my children, but Jesus does.
 And he knows what we parents need, too.

 “He will tend his flock like a shepherd;

 he will gather the lambs in his arms;